xrstf/froy/README.md

 This variant is powered by mains voltage and is suitable for locations where changing the battery regularly is not desirable.

+The case can be bought on Amazon, for example https://www.amazon.de/gp/product/B07B9KY9X4/ -- alternatively search for "Snowsound case" on your favorite search engine.